budiardjo/Weekend_Linux/README.md

     - Page frame 0 is used by BIOS to store the system hardware configuration detected during the Power-On Self-Test (POST); the BIOS of many laptops, moreover, writes data on this page frame even after the system is initialized.
+    - For example, registers that are 32 bits wide can hold addresses in a register range from 0x00000000 to 0xFFFFFFF
     - Physical addresses ranging from 0x000a0000 to 0x000fffff are usually reserved to BIOS routines and to map the internal memory of ISA graphics cards.
 This area is the well-known hole from 640 KB to 1 MB in all IBM-compatible PCs